-As part of our 2024-34 Long-Term Plan process, we invite community members and groups to submit proposals on ways the community and the council, working together, can improve our city and district within the next ten years.
+Community members and groups are invited to submit proposals on ways the community and the council, working together, can improve our city and district.

 Community members and groups are often best-placed to know their needs and opportunities and to take a lead role in projects.
 We have many examples of communities successfully leading the way in our district.
 Initiatives most likely to gain support are expected to come from groups with the expertise and passion for an idea or an issue which they can take a lead role in.

 This process provides a way for communities to introduce their ideas to the council, help communities navigate local government ways of working and deliver positive outcomes for Whanganui through effective partnership.
 Working in this way helps attract multiple sources of funding, effort and expertise for delivering community projects faster and more effectively.